 The benefit of tulsi for skin healing has been well-documented.
 Ursolic acid in tulsi promotes skin healing, enhances elasticity, and shows potential for preventing and curing skin cancer.

-Tulsi has a number of antioxidants that help in preventing skin problems like premature ageing.
+Tulsi has several antioxidants that help in preventing skin problems like premature ageing.
 Tulsi ginger tea can work as an anti-inflammatory remedy and promote detoxification, reducing breakouts.

 Because of its anti-bacterial and anti-inflammatory properties, it’s quite common to see people applying tulsi on a cut in India.
 Tulsi leaves are even being used after major surgeries to hasten wound healing and manage keloids and hypertrophic scars.